Skip to content

 }

-cache at the client side, making it equal to the server.
-When operations like this are possible to be made, they are the preferred.
-That’s because we do not contact the server again and update ourselves the cache.
+This will update the list-posts cache at the client side, making it equal to the server.
+When such operations are possible, they are the preferred approach.
+That’s because we do not contact the server again and can update the cache ourselves.

 TIP

-, you may have issues with the UI not updating.
+Note to Vue users: If you modify an array as shown above and then assign the result data of the axios request to a Vue ref, you may have issues with the UI not updating.
 This is because the cached array is the same object as was returned from the previous request.
 You need to copy the array before modifying it:

-listPostsCache.data.posts = [...listPostsCache.data.posts]
+listPostsCache.data.posts = [...listPostsCache.data.posts];

 listPostsCache.data.posts.push(createPostResponse.data);